fleek-network/droidscord/llm_indexer/knowledge/faq.md

 You can check the CPU features if it has Software Guard Extensions (SGX) technology.

 For a list of hardware which supports Intel SGX - Software Guard Extensions, visit https://github.com/ayeks/SGX-hardware

+# Are there any VPS cloud providers that have Intel Software Guard Extensions (SGX)?
+Where can I find Cloud offerings that support Intel SGX?

+Yes, there are Cloud providers that provide support for Intel Software Guard Extensions (SGX).
+Although the Fleek Foundation does not endorse or recommend any particular Cloud provider, a comprehensive list is available in Intel SGX product offerings at https://www.intel.com/content/www/us/en/architecture-and-technology/sgx-product-offerings.html